mindee/mindee-api-php/docs/custom_v1.md

 slug: php-api-builder
 parentDoc: 658193df8e029d002ad9c89b
 ---
 > 🚧 This product is still supported, but is considered to be deprecated.
-If you are looking for the DocTI API documentation, you can find it [here](https://developers.mindee.com/docs/php-generated-api).
+If you are looking for the docTI API documentation, you can find it [here](https://developers.mindee.com/docs/php-generated-api).

 # Quick-Start